understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/getting_started_example.md

 )
 ```

-Alternatively, instead of provided pre-computed explanations, you can employ the `quantus.explain` function,
+Alternatively, instead of providing pre-computed explanations, you can employ the `quantus.explain` function,
 which can be specified through a dictionary passed to `explain_func_kwargs`.

 ```python